francois2metz/node-spore/README.md

   Fixed https support.

+  Runtime, status and json middlewares are function. **incompatible change**

 * **0.0.2**

-  Middlewares are no more object but a function.
+  Middlewares are no more object but a function. **incompatible change**

   Middlewares are also async.
-The third or second argument is a callback *next*.
+The third or second argument is a callback *next*. **incompatible change**

   Response middlewares can return a response object and break the chain.